lunarphp/lunar/docs/src/upgrading.md

 ## [Unreleased]

-The is a new configraton option under `getcandy-hub/products.php` to disable product variants.
+There is a new configuration option under `getcandy-hub/products.php` to disable product variants.
 This is useful if your storefront will never need to generate different product options and you don't want staff members to be able to do it accidentally.

 ```
 'disable_variants' => false,